-Reed Tinsley, CPA is a nationally recognized, healthcare accountant and business advisor to physicians and medical practices.
+Reed Tinsley, CPA is a nationally recognized, healthcare CPA and business advisor to physicians and medical practices.
 Based in Houston, Texas, Reed leads the healthcare accounting industry delivering expert financial advice to physicians, medical groups, and other healthcare entities regarding managed care contracting, operational management, strategic planning, revenue growth strategies and physician litigation support.

 Reed is a sought-after author and speaker with 25 years of expert hands-on, healthcare consulting experience.
 He has authored dozens of healthcare finance articles and books and is a chosen speaker among prominent national healthcare groups and associations.